The Beach Boys — ‘Here Today’

 Brian, 1996: “‘Here Today’ was probably one of the mystery songs on the album.
 I don’t really know what it’s about.
 I liked it, but yet I didn’t.
 I don’t really identify with that song like I do with ‘You Still Believe In Me’, or ‘Caroline, No.’ It was just one of those songs in there, one little song.”

 I get what Brian’s saying.
-‘Here Today’ isn’t the most emotionally affective cut on ‘Pet Sounds’.
+‘Here Today’ may not be the most emotionally affective cut on ‘Pet Sounds’.
 But it is indeed unsurpassed in terms of technical brilliance.
 In each of the 10 cuts, Brian creates a complete sonic universe of unique beauty.

 William Butler Yeats wrote in ‘Long-Legged Fly’: